-A merchant goes to the fair and asks his daughters what they want.
-The older two, plain, hard-hearted, and caring only for finery, ask for rich gifts; the beautiful, kind-hearted youngest, a good housekeeper, asked for a red flower.
-Twice he forgot it entirely, while getting the sister's gifts, but the third time, he found he could not buy one anywhere in the fair.
-Finally, he rode toward home, and met an old man who had one, and kept it for the bride of his son, Finist the Falcon.
+A merchant who regularly went to the fair asked his daughters what they wanted him to bring back.
+The older two, plain, hard-hearted, and vain, asked for rich gifts; the beautiful, kind-hearted youngest asked only for a red flower to put in her window.
+Twice he bought the expensive gifts but forgot about the flower; the third time he remembered but could not find one anywhere in the fair.
+As he rode home, he met an old man who had one which was being held for the future bride of his son, Finist the Falcon.
 The merchant got it only on condition that she marry his son.

-When the daughter got the flower, she agreed that if he wooed her, Finist would win her.
-That night, a falcon flew to her room and transformed into a handsome prince.
-He gave her a feather of his, which would conjure what she wished.
-The next day, as her sisters went to Mass in their finery, she waited until they were gone and conjured up a splendid coach and fine attire for herself.
-Even her own family failed to recognize her, but when she returned home early and sent away her treasures, she forgot to remove a diamond ornament out, and her sisters told their father that she had a secret lover, who gave her it.
-When he did not listen, they gave their sister a sleeping potion, and put knives in the window so that the falcon was badly injured and pronounced the curse in the page quote.
+When the daughter heard the story, she agreed to marry Finist if he wooed her.
+That night, a falcon flew into her room and transformed into a handsome prince.
+He gave her a feather, which would conjure what she wished.
+The next day, as her sisters went to Mass in their finery, she waited until they were gone and then summoned a splendid coach and fine attire for herself.
+Even her own family failed to recognize her, but when she returned home early and sent away her treasures, she forgot to remove a diamond ornament from her hair.
+Her envious sisters told her father she must have taken a secret lover.
+When he did not listen, they gave their sister a sleeping potion and put knives in the window so that the falcon was badly injured and pronounced the curse in the page quote.

-The next morning, she saw the blood, and then remembered hearing the words in her sleep.
-She has the shoes and staves made and sets out to search for him.
-During her wanderings, she met three old women who told her Finist was to marry, and she might reach him in time for the wedding feast, and sent her onward.
+The next morning, she saw the blood and remembered hearing the words in her sleep.
+She had the shoes, staves, and bread made and set out to search for him.
+Along the way she encountered three elderly relatives of Finist, who told her he was due to marry and gave her a magical trinket to offer as a wedding gift.

-The next day, Finist summons all the court and asks whether he should marry the woman who bought him or the woman who sold him, and they all agreed that he should marry the woman who bought him.
-So he and the daughter married.
+The next day, Finist summoned all the court and asked whether he should marry the woman who bought him or the woman who sold him.
+All agreed that he should marry the woman who bought him, so he and the daughter married.

 It is Aarne–Thompson type 432, the prince as bird.
 Compare East of the Sun, West of the Moon, Pintosmalto, Soria Moria Castle, and The Blue Mountains — and the opening of Beauty and the Beast.
 Josepha Sherman retold it as The Shining Falcon.

 The Feather of Finist the Falcon provides examples of the following tropes: